-It is two minutes to midnight, beginning of a new day.
-At that hour, according to our narrator, city functions by its own rules, and the bartender, just seemingly some character passing by, says: „Time moves in it special way in the middle of the night.
+It is two minutes to midnight, the beginning of a new day.
+At that hour, according to our narrator, city functions by its own rules, and the bartender, just seemingly some character passing by, says: “Time moves in it special way in the middle of the night.
 And there’s nothing we can do about it.”
 Indeed, what is so magical after dark to bring the city of millions to just a handful of characters?
-What sort of magic does the Haruki Murakami weaves into his words in this short novel?
+What sort of magic does the Haruki Murakami weave into his words in this short novel?

 To many, what feels like a completely pointless novel, unnecessary perhaps, is actually a masterfully crafted literary puzzle which only rare masters can put together.
 Every sentence, every highlighted detail, all of that has its meaning.
 A purpose.
 Even the characters, which look unrelated at first, are connected more than it meets the eye.

 Shirakawa.
 To some, a man who doesn’t need service of a prostitute.
 To others, he looks like a creepy maniac who beats them.
 Neither of them is wrong.
 In reality, a programmer who runs away from his family.
-A man who has brutally beated a Chinese prostitute in a love hotel and stole her clothes because he had to.
+A man who has brutally beaten a Chinese prostitute in a love hotel and stole her clothes because he had to.

 When he’s talking about them, Murakami is representing them just the way we would do it ourselves if we saw them.
 That’s why he’s describing their physical appearance, gradually revealing them as if he’s saying the old saying: don’t judge the book by its covers.
 Behind, there’s so much more.
 Dreams, desires, longings.
 Fugitives and drifters, loners and the lonely ones.
 Each man a world for himself, so different and yet so same.

 Because of the way he chose to guide us through the novel, Murakami somewhat distances us from the characters since we can’t read their thoughts and only see what he sees while following them like a cameraman.
 But in a way, he makes us closer to them, because he makes us think about their actions and their feelings and thoughts.
-So, in order to represent them fully to us, he step away from his characters.
+So, to represent them fully to us, he steps away from his characters.

 Multiple themes are present in the novel, usual ones which Murakami uses.
 Loneliness, solitude, alienation, lost dreams and after dark, a portal opens, connecting two worlds, blurring the borders and everything becomes real for those characters.